Zwe-Zwe/COS30019-Assignment2B/docs/instructions.md

 -   Step 3: Incident Detection (The AI Core)
     -   This is where the Machine Learning integration happens.
-    -   Option A (Automatic): Upload an image of a traffic accident.
-The system will use the active Deep Learning model (e.g., EfficientNet-B0) to classify the severity (Minor, Moderate, or Severe) and apply a time penalty to the road.
+    -   Option A (Automatic): Upload an image of a road.
+The system will use the active Deep Learning model (e.g., EfficientNet-B0) to classify the severity (None, Minor, Moderate, or Severe).
+If "None" is detected, no penalty is applied.
+Otherwise, a time penalty is added to the road segment.
     -   Option B (Manual): If no image is available, you can manually select a severity level to test the routing logic.
     ![Incident Configuration](../screenshots/step3_incident_configuration.png)